 I am worried the next generation wants to change the world, but really has no desire to transform lives.
 And those two are not mutually exclusive.
 Changing the world happens by changing lives.
 And changing lives doesn’t happen overnight.

 Leaving to pursue the next “big thing” every year might leave you feeling good about yourself.
 But it rarely results in transformed lives.
-And you would be surprised how much your life will be transformed if you decide to plant somewhere for a long period of time.
+And you would be surprised how much over the counter viagra your life will be transformed if you decide to plant somewhere for a long period of time.
 It is always better to grow roots deeper rather than wider.

 3.)
 Stop moving forward without a rear-view mirror…respect the past.